 1:00 PM Retire to van for afternoon rest — avoid peak heat Rest Area or caravan park Heat peaks 1–3 PM.
 Stay in shade.
 Drink water.
 Use fans or AC if available.

-5:30 PM Sunset drinks at foreshore or back at van Airlie Beach Foreshore Beautiful sunset views over Pioneer Bay.
+5:30 PM Sunset at foreshore or back at van Airlie Beach Foreshore Beautiful sunset views over Pioneer Bay.

 ✅ Tip — Whitsunday Island Tours: If you want to visit Whitehaven Beach or the Great Barrier Reef, book a day tour from Airlie Beach.
 Several operators cater to older travellers with accessible boarding, shaded seating, and calmer itineraries.
 Book at least 48 hours ahead in peak season.
 Prices range from $180–$280 per person (2026).
 Tours depart from Abell Point Marina or Shute Harbour.

-14. What to Do in Airlie Beach: Your Senior Activity Guide
+16. What to Do in Airlie Beach: Your Senior Activity Guide

-Activity Address / Postcode GPS Senior Notes
+Activity Address / Postcode GPS Coord.
+Source Senior Notes

-Airlie Beach Lagoon (free pool) 326 Shute Harbour Rd, Airlie Beach QLD 4802 -20.2686, 148.7183 Free.
+Airlie Beach Lagoon (free pool) 326 Shute Harbour Rd, Airlie Beach QLD 4802 -20.2686, 148.7183 Google Maps Free.
 Lifeguards.
 Shaded areas.
 Toilets.
 Perfect for heat management.

-Bicentennial Walkway Airlie Beach Foreshore, QLD 4802 -20.2686, 148.7183 Flat sealed path.
+Bicentennial Walkway Airlie Beach Foreshore, QLD 4802 -20.2686, 148.7183 Google Maps Flat sealed path.
 2.7 km.
 Ocean views.
 Early morning recommended.

-Shute Harbour Lookout Shute Harbour Rd, Shute Harbour QLD 4802 -20.2889, 148.7778 Short walk from car park.
+Shute Harbour Lookout Shute Harbour Rd, Shute Harbour QLD 4802 -20.2889, 148.7778 Google Maps Short walk from car park.
 Stunning views of the Whitsunday Passage.

-Whitsunday Regional Gallery Proserpine QLD 4800 (in town) -20.4010, 148.5810 Air-conditioned.
+Whitsunday Regional Gallery Proserpine QLD 4800 (in town) -20.4010, 148.5810 Google Maps Air-conditioned.
 Free entry.
 Good hot-afternoon option.
 25 km from Airlie.
+Combine with Proserpine dump/water stop.

-Airlie Beach Saturday Markets Airlie Beach Foreshore, QLD 4802 -20.2686, 148.7183 Saturday mornings.
+Airlie Beach Saturday Markets Airlie Beach Foreshore, QLD 4802 -20.2686, 148.7183 Google Maps Saturday mornings.
 Local produce, crafts, food.
 Covered stalls.

-Whitsunday Crocodile Safari Proserpine River area, QLD 4800 -20.3900, 148.5700 Guided boat tour.
+Whitsunday Crocodile Safari Proserpine River area, QLD 4800 -20.3900, 148.5700 Google Maps Guided boat tour.
 Suitable for all fitness levels.
 Book ahead.

-15. Senior Checklist: Airlie Beach and the Whitsundays
+17. Senior Checklist: Airlie Beach and the Whitsundays

 Item Why It Matters for Airlie Beach

 Travel insurance with medical evacuation cover Nearest hospital is 25 km away in Proserpine.
 Reef and island tours carry additional risk.
-Medical evacuation insurance is essential.

 Medicare card + medication list in waterproof pouch Keep accessible in vehicle — not packed at bottom of luggage.
-Printed medication list saves critical time in emergency.

 Offline maps downloaded Signal is good in town but drops on island tours and remote roads.
-Download maps while on Wi-Fi.

 CPAP lithium battery (if using unpowered site) No power at rest area.
 Battery must last full night.
 Test before travelling.